eth-cscs/sarus/doc/cookbook/tensorflow_horovod/tf_hvd.rst

 Running the container
 =====================
-Assuming that the tensorflow-benchmark code is present in a directory which Sarus is configured to automatically mount inside the container (here referred by the arbitrary variable ``$INPUT``), we can run the container application as follows:
+If the  tensorflow-benchmark code is present in a directory which Sarus is configured to automatically mount inside the container (here referred by the arbitrary variable ``$INPUT``), we can run the container application as follows: